brenns10/social/README.md

     - Slideshare
     - LinkedIn
     - Others?
 Feel free to suggest in issue or create it and PR it!
-- I'll probably create an `Info` class that manages information about the user that the plugins dig up (better than passing around a dict).
 - I'd like to add an OAuth credential storage API so that plugins can use a social network APIs to get more information.
 Very exciting.
 - I'd also like to add a second phase to the search.
 It will take the person's